andrey-mokhov/graphql-php/docs/en/spiral/install.md

 php app.php tokenizer:info
 ```

-All bootloaders must be enabled:
+All loaders must be enabled:

 ```
 +------------+---------+